JosePedroDias/meo-controller/README.md

 The MEO box has a telnet interface to receive remote control commands.
 This module exposes it in a friendly manner.

+Kudos to the project [telnetit](https://github.com/sxyizhiren/telnetit).
+Using a refactored/simplified version of it.

 ## installing